FernandoCutire/FernandoCutire/README.md

 💼 Began my career in 2021 at Ayudinga, kicking off my journey in the Data, Cloud, Frontend, Backend and Architecture space.

-🚀 Currently working at LLA, focusing on Data and Machine Learning Engineering.
+🚀 Currently working at The Panama Canal , focusing on Data and Machine Learning Engineering.

 🦀 This year, I'm developing templates, projects, based on python packages, currently in the planning phase